 - Keep cool and submit to laboratory ASAP.

-Aberrations in ionized calcium indicate a disruption in calcium homeostasis.
-Ionized calcium cannot be predicted reliably from total calcium (this is particularly true for animals with renal disease) and correction formula (or adjusting calcium values for albumin concentration) are not recommended for use.
-Thus, if a disorder of calcium homeostasis is suspected, ionized calcium should be directly measured (with no attempts made to predict values from total calcium or adjusted calcium).
+Aberrations in free ionized calcium indicate a disruption in calcium homeostasis.
+Free ionized calcium cannot be predicted reliably from total calcium (this is particularly true for animals with renal disease) and correction formula (or adjusting calcium values for albumin concentration) are not recommended for use.
+Thus, if a disorder of calcium homeostasis is suspected, free ionized calcium should be directly measured (with no attempts made to predict values from total calcium or adjusted calcium).

-- Artifact: With storage of samples, particularly whole blood not separated from cells, pH will decrease, which may falsely increase ionized calcium (see above).
+- Artifact: With storage of samples, particularly whole blood not separated from cells, pH will decrease, which may falsely increase free free ionized calcium (see above).

 - Renal disease: In dogs with chronic renal disease, a high total calcium is usually attributed to increases in anion-complexed calcium.
-Ionized calcium is rarely increased, i.e. only 9% of dogs with renal disease with high total calcium had high ionized calcium – most had normal or low ionized calcium (cannot assume ionized calcium will be high, just because total calcium is high; this is true even if albumin is normal).
-Horses with chronic renal disease frequently have high total calcium with a normal albumin, so presumably ionized calcium is also high (ionized calcium is not frequently measured in horses).
+Free ionized calcium is rarely increased, i.e. only 9% of dogs with renal disease with high total calcium had high free ionized calcium – most had normal or low free ionized calcium (cannot assume free ionized calcium will be high, just because total calcium is high; this is true even if albumin is normal).
+Horses with chronic renal disease frequently have high total calcium with a normal albumin, so presumably free ionized calcium is also high (free ionized calcium is not frequently measured in horses).

 - Artifact: Excessive heparin in blood sample (chelates calcium), EDTA or citrate anticoagulant (chelates calcium), frozen storage (increased pH), aerobic sample handling (mixing with air increases pH).